CLICK BANNER FOR MAB COVID-19 DIRECTIVE

 The following instructions are provided to assist with transiting from Haneda/Narita International Airports to Misawa AB.(1)

 1. Select a commercial flight that arrives in Tokyo 1300-1600 JST.
 Japan’s COVID-19 airport screening processing can take approximately 1-3 hours.
-Ensure that you have adequate processing time before the Yokota Airport Shuttle departure times.
+This ensures adequate processing time before the Airport Shuttles depart for Yokota.

 2. Ensure travelers have enough food and supplies to last 24-36 hours.

 3. All persons entering or returning to Japan must submit information on the Government of Japan’s Questionnaire Website: htps://arqs-qa.followup.mhlw.go.jp